Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ![IRL Integration Box](./pictures/ibirl.jpg "IRL Integration Box")

 ### Cameras Setup
 Our cameras are situated high with each 22.5 degree angle offset from their mounting point.
 This is done to capture a large range of view.
+We use high-power halogen lights to make sure the target is well lit at all times.
+These lights do not flicker which helps with background subtraction.
 ![Cameras Setup](./pictures/cs.png "Cameras Setup")

 ### Calibration Chessboard
-Our 80cm x 60cm calibration chessboard is sandwidched between two acrylic plates, making it as flat as possible.
+Our 80cm x 60cm calibration chessboard is sandwiched between two acrylic plates, making it as flat as possible.
 ![IRL Chessboard](./pictures/cbirl.jpg "IRL Chessboard")

-### Aiming/Look up table calcibration
+### Aiming/Look up table calibration
 ![Aiming Ball Perspective](./pictures/ad.png "Aiming Ball Perspective")

 ## Our Team